natiboston/EM-Token/README.md

 function renewHold(string calldata transactionId, uint256 timeToExpirationFromNow) external returns (bool);
 ```

-If the hold can expire (```expires==true```), then the payer, the payee, the notary or the operator will be able to release the hold after the expiration time.
-Expired holds cannot be executed or renewed.
-Also, the operator / owner of the token contract can also execute or release the hold
+The hold can be released (i.e. not executed) in four possible ways:
+* By the notary
+* By the operator or owner
+* By the payee (as a way to reject the projected transfer)
+* By the issuer, but only after the expiration time

+The hold can be executed in two possible ways:
+* By the notary (the normal)
+* By the operator (e.g. in emergency cases)

+The hold cannot be executed or renewed after expiration by any party.
+It can only be released in order to become closed.

 Also, some ```view``` methods are provided to retrieve information about holds:

 ```
 function isApprovedToHold(address wallet, address holder) external view returns (bool);
-function retrieveHoldData(address issuer, string calldata transactionId) external view returns (uint256 index, address payer, address payee, address notary, uint256 amount, bool expires, uint256 expiration, HoldStatusCode status);
+function retrieveHoldData(address issuer, string calldata transactionId) external view returns (uint256 index, address from, address to, address notary, uint256 amount, bool expires, uint256 expiration, HoldStatusCode status);
 function balanceOnHold(address account) external view returns (uint256);
 function totalSupplyOnHold() external view returns (uint256);
 ```